 So if buying in right now are the old core sets worth it?
 A tough call.
 A fair chunk of cards are literally trash.
 Along with this are a good number of cards in the first two expansion cycles that are rotating out.
 Some will be shifting over to the new core set and still be usable.
 This reddit comment nicely gathers which expansion packs have cards that will be legal with the new core.
 But consider most expansion packs will be about $12-16 USD for roughly 20 unique cards with 3 copies of each card.
 For the current core set, you are losing a chunk of cards too.

 I’d go with waiting and only consider picking up an old core set if you could get it dirt cheap.
-Consider the data packs as a decent yardstick for comparative pricing (so $20 USD for a new core isn’t bad).
+Consider the data packs as a decent yardstick for comparative pricing (so $25 USD for an unopened original core isn’t bad).
 Same with the old data packs.
 There are so many being rotated out, you are likely better off getting 2 copies of the new core set rather than collecting the entire first 2 data pack cycles.
 But if you only want to purchase a pack or two?
 It might be worth buying those packs then.

 I’ll complain some here now.
 Yes, the new core sets appear more playable out of the box for people to pair off against each other.
 But it’s still saddled with an incomplete distribution of cards.
 So much so you’ll probably want a second core set at some point if delving deep into tournaments.
 As a casual player, that money would be better spent in getting evergreen, big-box expansions (especially Terminal Directive which is a solid first expansion purchase).